edderrd/nerd-font-patcher/README.md

 ### Glyphs

-Nerd Fonts uses font glyphs to patch your font, you need to download those from official nerd-font github repository
+Nerd Fonts uses font glyphs to patch your font, you need to download those from official nerd-font github repository, you can download those with this script

 ```bash
 ./download-glyphs.sh